Logo

 • Scalability: Handles complex automation without performance issues.

-• Versatility: Supports diverse use cases, from simple updates to interactive flows.
+• Versatility: Supports a wide range of use cases, from simple updates to interactive flows.

 “Migrating to Flow Builder ensures your automation stays robust and aligned with Salesforce’s vision.”